robhiddinga/Fietslader/README.md

-The three most important variables that you need to check and set in the script are: amp_aan   - the Ampere used when unit ia plugged in, but not attached to bike amp_laden - the maximum Ampere used while loading amp_vol   - the Ampere used when batterij is at 100%
+The three most important variables that you need to check and set in the script are: amp_aan   - the Ampere used when unit ia plugged in, but not attached to bike amp_laden - the maximum Ampere used while loading amp_vol   - the Ampere used when battery is at 100%

 Tested on two bikes and these values differ per bike/loading unit Above values are for a Batavus unit (2nd generation)